dhirajsriram/react-sample/README.md

 ## Description

 The application works on a single page, Following are the views that the application works on
-<--Placeholder to list all views-->
+<--Placeholder to list all views //HERE// -->

 ### Describe Individual Pages here

+<-- Describe Individual Pages //HERE// -->

 ## Design